RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 * add/remove/rename private team channels
 * add/remove/modify the members of private teams
 * assign and change the rolse of private team users
+* access private channels and private teams in the Directory

 💪 **Desired Skills:**

 - In depth understanding of Rocket.Chat core
 - Advanced Typescript
+- Familiarity with Rocket.Chat UI/Ux
 - Interest in administration and management of sub-communities on large chat servers (our Team concept)

 🎯 **Goals/Deliverables:**